-Healthcare is known for being data-rich yet, ironically, information poor.
-Said plainly, healthcare organizations collect significant amounts of data through their electronic medical record (EMR) systems and other data sources, yet hospitals struggle with accessing, prioritizing, understanding, and believing the data.
-A core value of the Baldrige excellence framework performance is management by fact, which is especially evident in Category 4 Measurement, Analysis, and Knowledge Management and Category 7 Results
+Health care is known for being data rich yet, ironically, information poor.
+Said plainly, health care organizations collect significant amounts of data through their electronic medical record (EMR) systems and other data sources, yet hospitals struggle with accessing, prioritizing, understanding, and believing the data.
+A core value of the Baldrige performance excellence framework is management by fact, which is especially evident in Category 4 (Measurement, Analysis, and Knowledge Management) and Category 7 (Results) (Program, 2017).

-(Program, 2017).
 Category 4 includes concepts such as tracking performance measures, selecting and utilizing comparative data, selecting and utilizing customer or patient data, responding to rapid or unexpected changes with performance measures, analyzing and reviewing performance and capabilities, and driving improvement and innovation using data (Program, 2017).
 Goonan and Stoltz relate the importance of measurement to a body's central nervous system rapidly conveying high-quality and timely data to keep the organization running while improving efficiency and effectiveness (Goonan & Stoltz, 2004).